 Editors, agents, and first readers who dig through the publisher’s slush pile are all capable of making bone-headed decisions about other people’s work.
 And they do it all the time.

 What you should do, instead of becoming despondent and inconsolable, is read those rejection letters carefully and look for the constructive criticism in them.

-In most cases, you will find some–though as one publisher told an author many years ago: “This manuscript should be buried under a pile of rocks and forgotten for the next thousand years.”
-(That book went to become a bestseller and was even made into a movie.
+In most cases, you will find some–though, as one publisher told an author many years ago: “This manuscript should be buried under a pile of rocks and forgotten for the next thousand years.”
+(That book went on to become a bestseller and was even made into a movie.
 Its name: Lolita.)

 That tells me that I must be doing something right.

 The key is believing in yourself and the story you are telling.
 You will NEVER please everybody.
 There will always be those who don’t understand or don’t like your book or books.
 That’s life.
 But it would help if you didn’t stop believing in what you are writing.
 Does that mean you should ignore valid and constructive criticism?

 No, it does not.
 If somebody has taken the time to tell you what is wrong with your book or why they didn’t like it, you should also take the time to consider that criticism and learn from it.

 It doesn’t mean you should give up, stop writing, and walk away from your computer.
 Writing is a skill that cannot be taught–at least not in the same way one learns calculus or biology.

 It must be learned.
 And we learn to recognize good writing by reading.